kairosity/mp2-tunnel-focus/testing.md

 - saveTimeToTask(id, seconds)
 - alarmToggle()
 - editTask()
-- convertSecondsToTime(seconds)
-- addOverlay()
-- removeOverlay()
-- addSilentAlarm()
-- removeSilentAlarm()
-- makeElementsNotKeyboardTabbable()
-- makeElementsKeyboardTabbableAgain()

 ## initialiseTimer()
 This method is called on page load and all it does is ensure that we don't see "::" (as below) when the timer is called up for the first time.
 Instead it formats a nice row of 0s: 00:00:00

 ![timer-init](assets/misc-images/timer-initialisation.png)

-## timers()
-This method encapsulates all the timer functions.
-It it not meant to be called on the object as a method per se, more it acts as a convenient storage facility for the group of functions that power the timers.

 ## convertSecondsToTime(seconds)